Latin tenses: Future perfect infinitive

-Periphrastic perfect infinitive
+Perfect potential infinitive

 The periphrastic perfect infinitive (or potential infinitive) is formed from the future participle with fuisse.
 It is used in indirect speech for representing the main verb of an unreal conditional, whether referring to a past time or present time.
 In the following examples the verb refers to past time, and in the original sentence would have been pluperfect subjunctive: